 - Complete a scholarship application and submit it prior to the tuition due date

-How to Apply for a Greenpeace Semester Scholarship
+How to Apply for a Greenpeace Semester Spring Break Scholarship

-1. Download the Greenpeace Semester Program Scholarship application or Diversity Scholarship application
+1. Download the Greenpeace Semester Spring Break Scholarship Application

 2. Fill out the form in its entirety.